roualdes/bridgestan/paper/paper.md

 x = np.random.random(model.param_unc_num()) # unconstrained inputs
 ld, grad = model.log_density_gradient(x)    # log density and gradient
-model.param_constrain(x, include_tp = True) # constrained (and transformed) parameters
+y = model.param_constrain(x, include_tp = True) # constrained (and transformed) parameters
 ```

 # Conclusion

 On the [Stan Discourse forums](https://discourse.mc-stan.org/), some statistical
 algorithm developers have long asked for access to the gradients and Hessians
-that underly the statistical model of a Stan program.  `BridgeStan` enables
+that underlie the statistical model of a Stan program.  `BridgeStan` enables
-access to these methods, with an efficient and in-memory solution.
+access to these methods, with an efficient, portable, and in-memory solution.
 Further,
 because statistical models are so easy to write in Stan, algorithm developers
 can write their model in common statistical notation using the Stan programming
 language and then rely on the Stan math library and its automatic